Find Affordable College Courses

 About 55% of the students majoring in astronomy at the school are women while 45% are male.

-Full Astronomy & Astrophysics at University of Maryland - College Park Report
+Read full report on Astronomy & Astrophysics at University of Maryland - College Park

-Ohio State University - Main Campus did quite well in this year’s ranking of the most popular places for astronomy and astrophysics students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large city of Columbus, Ohio State is a public college with a fairly large student population.
+Ohio State University - Main Campus landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree astronomy and astrophysics programs.
+Located in the large city of Columbus, Ohio State is a public college with a very large student population.

 Women make up 20% of the astronomy majors at the school.